dhguissepe/GitHub-user-searcher/README.md

 # GitHub-user-searcher
+Vanilla JavaScript Application to look for GitHub users' summaries.
 This a frontend test given by Marfeel as a technical test.

 ### General Comments: